bee344/asset-hub-examples/README.md

 #### Asset Transfer API

-`Asset-transfer-api` is a library focused on simplifying the construction of asset transfers for Substrate-based chains that involve system parachains like Asset Hub.
+`Asset-transfer-api` is a library focused on simplifying the construction of asset transfers for Substrate-based chains that involve system parachains like Asset Hub, and it can be used for foreign assets as well.
 It exposes a reduced set of methods that facilitate users to send transfers to other (para) chains or locally.
 You can refer to [this table](https://github.com/paritytech/asset-transfer-api/tree/main#current-cross-chain-support) for the current cross-chain support and [here](https://paritytech.github.io/asset-transfer-api/) for the complete documentation, including installation guide and usage examples.

 #### Sidecar